 Candidates’ Perceptions of Fairness

-Hypothesis 5, suggested that there will be no difference between the candidates’ perception of fairness towards the VAC and towards the FTF AC.
-In order to compare the candidates’ perceptions of fairness towards the two selection processes, the differences in the perception of fairness towards the various ACs were examined with Cohen’s index d (statistic that used in comparisons of big groups).
-The d index calculated to examine the differences between the perception of fairness towards the VAC was (M = 4.265, SD = 0.457) and the perception of fairness towards the FTF AC was (M = 4.197, SD = 0.585) d = 0.140.
-The difference is not significant because of Cohen’s rule of thumb (Cohen, 1988) which defines d < 0.20 as lack of effect.
-Therefore, hypothesis 5 is supported and both there is not difference in the perceptions of fairness between VAC and FTF AC.
+Hypothesis 5 suggested that there would be no difference between candidates’ perception of fairness toward the VAC versus the FTF AC.
+Differences in perceptions of fairness toward the various ACs were examined using Cohen’s d (used for comparisons of large groups).
+Cohen’s d values for the perceptions of fairness toward the VAC (M = 4.265, SD = 0.457) versus the FTF AC (M = 4.197, SD = 0.585) was d = 0.140.
+This difference is not significant based on Cohen’s (1988) definition of d < 0.20 as indicating a lack of effect.
+Therefore, Hypothesis 5 is supported since there was no difference in perceptions of fairness between the VAC and the FTF AC.

 Discussion

-It is very important for organizations to understand candidates’ responses to a VAC, as they affect how the organization plans and executes its selection processes (Anderson & Goltsi, 2006).
-Consistent with the research hypothesis, we found that the fairness perceptions of candidates towards the VAC were similar to the perceptions of fairness towards the FTF AC.
-It is important to note that the present study was conducted on young age of the candidates designated for the rank of Private, which is the lowest in the military organization.
-In order to deepen the understanding of the perception of fairness beyond the specific population in this study, it is recommended to examine these responses also among an older population.
-The responses of young candidates accustomed to accessibility and widespread use of mobile phones and the internet are referred to as "digital natives" (Prensky, 2001), may be different from those of an older population.
-It is also advisable to examine these responses also among candidates for more senior positions (Straus et al., 2001).
-It is possible that candidates who participate in a VAC for a senior position may expect the employer to make more effort in their recruitment and they may expect the personal contact they may receive in FTF selection more than in VAC (Chapman et al., 2003).
-For example, an organization that conducts interviews by phone calls, may indicate a low level of value imposed on potential employees compared to an organization that invests time, effort, and expense in conducting a FTF interviews (Chapman et al., 2003).
-In the present study the candidates differentiated into positions at the rank of private which is the lowest in the military organization, so it is possible that their reactions were more positive towards a virtual assessment center that matched their expectations.
-It is worthwhile to delve deeper into the question of whether the level of the position affects the candidates’ reactions to a VAC in the future.
+It is very important for organizations to understand candidates’ responses to VACs, as these responses affect how organizations plan and execute their selection processes (Anderson & Goltsi, 2006).
+Consistent with the research hypothesis, we found that the fairness perceptions of candidates toward the VAC were similar to their fairness perceptions toward the FTF AC.
+However, it is important to note that the present study was conducted on young candidates designated for the rank of private, which is the lowest military ranking.
+In addition the responses of young candidates who are accustomed to the accessibility and widespread use of mobile phones and the Internet—that is, “digital natives” (Prensky, 2001)—may differ from those of older populations.
+In order to deepen understanding of perceptions of fairness beyond the specific population in this study, it is thus recommended that future studies examine responses among older populations, or those aiming for more senior positions (Straus et al., 2001).
+It is possible that candidates who participate in VACs for more senior positions may expect the employer to make more effort in their recruitment and may expect to have personal contact such as they would receive FTF as opposed to via VC (Chapman et al., 2003).
+For example, an organization that conducts interviews via phone may convey that they assign a low level of value on potential employees compared to an organization that invests time, effort, and expense in conducting FTF interviews (Chapman et al., 2003).
+In addition, candidates aiming for the rank of private—that is, the lowest rank in the military organization—may have more positive reactions towards a VAC that matched their expectations.
+It would thus be worthwhile to delve deeper into the question of whether the level of the target position affects candidates’ reactions to a VAC.

-Beyond the limitations related to population characteristics, it is important to note that the study is based on data from an AC conducted over two different time periods in each of which all candidates performed the same type of AC.
-All the candidates before the outbreak of the COVID-19 performed a FTF AC together and after the outbreak that they all performed a VAC.
-This study didn’t examine a situation in which candidates for the same positions perform different ACs, some FTF AC and others a VAC.
-It is recommended in further studies to examine the fair responses of candidates in this combined situation.
+Beyond the limitations related to population characteristics, it is important to note that the study was based on data from an AC conducted at two different time points, wherein all candidates in each individual group performed the same type of AC (that is, all the candidates before the COVID-19 pandemic outbreak took part in a FTF AC together, and all those after the outbreak took part in a VAC).
+Thus, we did not examine a situation in which candidates aiming for the same position participated in different AC formats (some FTF AC and others VAC).
+It is therefore recommended that further studies examine the fairness perceptions of candidates in such combined situations.

 General Discussion